m25ai1026/CSL7090-sde-benchmark/README.md

 ## Inspiration

-This project is a partial implementation based on the findings of the following research paper, focusing on the performance comparison between REST and gRPC.
+This project is inspired from findings of the following research paper, focusing on the performance comparison between REST and gRPC.

 * **Paper:** Performance Evaluation of Microservices Communication with REST, GraphQL, and gRPC
 * **Journal:** International Journal of Electronics and Telecommunication